gost-dom/browser/docs/why-gost.md

 ### TDD vs. Test Strategy

 Here, I have been describing TDD as a means to increse effeciency during development; not as the test strategy for a project.
-But a side effect of TDD is a test suite performing verification, and facilitating safe refactoring.
+A side effect of TDD is a test suite performing verification, and facilitating safe refactoring.

 Each test that the TDD process leaves behind typically focus on an isolated